LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 chrdimo: Yes.
 Incorporating type Dyn boils down to considering a hierarchy of types for each component rather than a single type.
-At the same time, our method is parametric to the ``size'' of a component and adpats in a straightforward manner to a setting where each definition can be considered a component instead of a whole module.
-Of course both of these adjustments lead to significantly larger scenario lattices than the ones we investigate and they have to be sampled aggresively and carefully.
+At the same time, our method is parametric to the ``size'' of a component and adapts in a straightforward manner to a setting where each definition can be considered a component instead of a whole module.
+Of course both of these adjustments lead to significantly larger scenario lattices than the ones we investigate and they have to be sampled aggressively and carefully.

 Please explain what impedance mismatches are in the paper.
 Is it